oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 * Create a directory for the generated properties and Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/<path to output-directory>/weblogic-domains/<domainUID>`.
 If the directory already exists, its contents will be removed.

 * Create a properties file, `domain.properties`, in the directory that is created above.
   This properties file will be used to create a sample WebLogic Server domain.
+  The `domain.properties` file will be removed upon successful completion of the script.

 * Download the latest [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT) and [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) installer ZIP files to your `/tmp/dhii-sample/tools` directory.
   WIT is required to create your Domain in Image container images, and WDT is required if using `wdt` mode.